Bookings Workflow

 Stages that are not Open can either be:

-- Won - Opportunity has been successful
+- Won - Booking has been successful

 Once a Stage is no longer Open , it won’t feature as a statistic on the funnel diagram on the Sales Pipeline as there’s no further action to be taken.